seanmalseed/InitiumPro/README.md

 ### Automatically confirm popups
 ***
 * Clicks confirm on popups automatically.
 Really helps with the flow of creating campsites with no mouse required - especially with the extra hotkey **C** for create campsite!
+Off by default - change AUTO_CONFIRM_POPUPS to true in settings to enable.

 ### Extra hotkeys
 ***